LATEST: Number of confirmed Covid-19 cases in Offaly continues to increase

 The number of confirmed cases of Covid-19 in Offaly continues to increase according to the latest data from the Health Protection Surveillance Centre.

-The number of confirmed cases in Westmeath now stands at 134 while in Longford the number of confirmed cases has increased to 35.
-Laois now has the lowest number of cases in the Midlands at 34.
+The number of confirmed cases in Westmeath now stands at 234 while in Laois the number of confirmed cases has increased to 101.
+Longford has the lowest number of cases in the Midlands at 58.

 Leave your comment